Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Atomic beam flux

 To measure the atomic beam density, we evaluate the optical density (OD).
 The OD is defined as

 where $\nu$ is the laser frequency, $I_{\text{0}}$ is the incident laser intensity, and $I (\nu)$ is the transmitted intensity measured by a photodetector.
-The OD as a function of frequency $\nu$ can be expressed as
+The OD as a function of frequency $\nu$ can be expressed as a sum of Voigt profiles corresponding to individual isotopic and hyperfine components,